the-riviera-kid/apprentice-warmup/README.md

 4. Read the next exercise, but don't write the code.
 Write a suite of tests for it.

 5. Write a function that takes as input a dictionary, and a target string.
 The input dictionary may be nested (i.e. contain other dictionaries).
 Return True if *any* dictionary in the tree contains a key matching the target string.
-The function signature should be:
+Call your module `dictionary_search.py`, and the function signature should be:
     ```python
     def find_key(source_dictionary, target_string):
        pass # should return boolean